 We summarize the drawbacks to relying exclusively on a behavioral approach in four points.
 First, it is likely to be difficult to detect and document the exercise of market power in many instances (NEPOOL Comment at 5).
 The need to balance supply and demand in electricity markets continuously and precisely makes electricity trades vulnerable to subtle and short-lived anticompetitive actions that are likely to go undetected because monitoring is complex and costly.
 Second, behavioral rules for market power mitigation will not eliminate incentives to exercise market power (id. at 6).
 Third, market power monitoring and mitigation rules create a risk that competitive behavior will be misidentified as anticompetitive behavior, thus chilling competition and increasing administrative and litigation costs (id. at 5).
 Fourth, focusing on behavioral remedies may divert attention from structural remedies that have the potential to address market power with greater certainty and lower costs to consumers (id. at 6).
-The NEPOOL Comment to FERC can be found on the FTC's website (www.ftc.gov/be/advofile.htm (V980002)).
+The NEPOOL Comment to FERC is attached.